-Cash used in financing activities was \$188.7 million for the six months ended October 31, 2020 compared with cash provided by financing activities of \$46.8 million for the six months ended October 31, 2019.
-Cash used in financing activities during the six months ended October 31, 2020 was primarily a result of a net repayment of \$160.0 million of borrowings on our credit facility and funding a distribution of \$25.0 million to our discontinued operations.
+Cash used in financing activities was \$241.9 million for the nine months ended January 31, 2021 compared with cash provided by financing activities of \$42.4 million for the nine months ended January 31, 2020.
+Cash used in financing activities during the nine months ended January 31, 2021 was primarily a result of a net repayment of \$160.0 million of borrowings on our credit facility, funding a distribution of \$25.0 million to our discontinued operations, and a \$50.0 million treasury stock repurchase.

 Finance Lease - We are a party to a \$46.2 million lease for our national logistics facility in Columbia, Missouri, which has an effective interest rate of approximately 5.0% and is payable in 240 monthly installments through fiscal 2039.
 The building is pledged to secure the amounts outstanding.
-During the six months ending October 31, 2020, we paid \$479,000 in principal payments relating to this finance lease.
+During the nine months ending January 31, 2021, we paid \$736,000 in principal payments relating to this finance lease.
 With the completion of the Separation on August 24, 2020, we entered into a sublease for 59.0% of this facility under the same terms as the master lease.
-We have recorded \$303,000 of income related to this sublease agreement, which is recorded in other income/(expense) in our condensed consolidated statement of income/(loss) and comprehensive income/(loss).
+We have recorded \$1.1 million of income related to this sublease agreement, which is recorded in other income/(expense) in our condensed consolidated statement of income/(loss) and comprehensive income/(loss).

 Credit Facilities - On August 24, 2020, we and certain of our direct and indirect Domestic Subsidiaries entered into an amended and restated credit agreement, or the Amended and Restated Credit Agreement, with certain lenders; TD Bank, N.A., as administrative agent; TD Securities (USA) LLC and Regions Bank, as joint lead arrangers and joint bookrunners; and Regions Bank, as syndication agent.
-The Amended and Restated Credit Agreement amended and restated that certain Credit Agreement, dated as of June 15, 2015, by and among us, certain of our direct and indirect Domestic Subsidiaries, the lenders party thereto, and TD Bank, N.A., as administrative agent and swingline lender, as previously amended.
-The Amended and Restated Credit Agreement is currently unsecured; however, should any Springing Lien Trigger Event occur, we and certain of our direct and indirect Domestic Subsidiaries would be required to enter into certain documents that create in favor of TD Bank, N.A., as administrative agent, and the lenders party to such documents a legal, valid, and enforceable first priority Lien on the Collateral described therein.
+The Amended and Restated Credit Agreement amended and restated that certain credit agreement, dated as of June 15, 2015, by and among us, certain of our direct and indirect Domestic Subsidiaries, the lenders party thereto, and TD Bank, N.A., as administrative agent and swingline lender, as previously amended.
+The Amended and Restated Credit Agreement is currently unsecured; however, should any Springing Lien Trigger Event (as defined in the Amended and Restated Credit Agreement) occur, we and certain of our direct and indirect Domestic Subsidiaries would be required to enter into certain documents that create in favor of TD Bank, N.A., as administrative agent, and the lenders party to such documents a legal, valid, and enforceable first priority Lien on the Collateral described therein.

 The Amended and Restated Credit Agreement provides for a revolving line of credit of \$100.0 million at any one time, or the Revolving Line.
 The Revolving Line bears interest at either the Base Rate or LIBOR rate, plus an applicable margin based on our consolidated leverage ratio.
 The Amended and Restated Credit Agreement also provides a swingline facility in the maximum amount of \$5.0 million at any one time (subject to availability under the Revolving Line).
-Each Swingline Loan bears interest at the Base Rate, plus an applicable margin based on our consolidated leverage ratio.
+Each Swingline Loan (as defined in the Amended and Restated Credit Agreement) bears interest at the Base Rate, plus an applicable margin based on our consolidated leverage ratio.
 Subject to the satisfaction of certain terms and conditions described in the Amended and Restated Credit Agreement, we have an option to increase the Revolving Line by an aggregate amount not exceeding \$50.0 million.
 The Revolving Line matures on the earlier of August 24, 2025, or the date that is six months in advance of the earliest maturity of any Permitted Notes under the Amended and Restated Credit Agreement.